Colonia in ‘make-or-break’ bid

-Philippine Weightlifting Federation (PWF) president Monico Puentevella said hopes are high for his lone athlete despite the fact that he is still recovering from a back surgery.
+Philippine Weightlifting Federation (PWF) president Monico Puentevella said hopes were high for his lone athlete despite the fact that he was still recovering from a back surgery.

 “It’s a make-or-break campaign for us,” said Puentevella, the former chairman of the Philippine Olympic Committee (POC).